Behavioural Economics and Gut Instinct:

-We are also very good at changing our beliefs after an unpredicted event without being aware of it.
+We are also very good at changing our beliefs after an un-predicted event without being aware of it.
 We often unconsciously adjust our view of the world and find it difficult to recall what we believed before the event.
-This leads us to evaluate the quality of decisions by the nature of the outcome rather than the process by which the decision was made.
+Hindsight bias leads us to evaluate the quality of decisions by the nature of the outcome rather than the process by which the decision was made.

 “Asked to reconstruct their former beliefs, people retrieve their current ones instead.”
 Daniel Khaneman, Thinking, fast and slow.

-The danger here is that people get blamed for a decision that resulted in a negative outcome despite the unpredictability of the event.
+The danger here is that people get blamed for a decision that had a negative outcome despite the unpredictability of the event.
 In corporate decision making this can result in people relying on bureaucratic solutions to avoid blame which leads to extreme risk aversion.

 It can also result in business people receiving unjustified rewards (e.g. bonuses) for being irresponsible with risk taking and just being lucky.
-This can be seen prior to the 2008 financial crisis where banks and other financial institutions were paying risk takers massive remuneration packages for activities that put the whole financial system at risk.
+Before the 2008 financial crisis, banks and other financial institutions paid risk takers massive remuneration packages for activities that put the whole financial system at risk.
 Due to the complexity of some of the assets their AAA ratings proved to be illusory.

 Kahneman asserts that any comparison of how successful or not companies have been is to a large extent a comparison between how lucky or not they have been.
 In every story of a successful company there will have been moments when the destiny of a firm could easily have turned in an instant.